Delaware Valley University

-Delaware Valley University (DelVal) is a private university in Doylestown, Pennsylvania.
-Founded in 1896, it enrolls approximately 1,900 students on its suburban, 570-acre campus.
-DelVal offers more than 28 undergraduate majors, seven master's programs, a doctoral program, and adult education courses.
+Delaware Valley University (DelVal) is a private university in Doylestown Township and New Britain in Pennsylvania, with a Doylestown postal address.
+Founded in 1896, it enrolls approximately 2,178 students on its suburban, 570-acre campus.
+DelVal offers more than 28 undergraduate majors, 12 master's programs, a doctoral program, and adult education courses.

 History

 Delaware Valley University opened in 1896 as the National Farm School and offered a three-year curriculum teaching "science with practice" on the school's own farm in Doylestown, Pennsylvania.
 Its founder and first president, Joseph Krauskopf, was an activist Reform rabbi who, inspired by discussions with Leo Tolstoy, hoped to train Jewish immigrants to the United States as farmers.
 In its early years the school's main private funder was the Federation of Jewish Charities of Philadelphia, but the institution also received funding from the Commonwealth of Pennsylvania and was open to men from all ethnic and religious backgrounds.
 It first admitted women in 1969.

 The school opened with only two teachers and eight students, but by 1904 under the directorship of John Hosea Washburn enrollment had grown to 45.
 Following the Second World War, the school became a four-year college and added additional academic programs, changing its name to Delaware Valley College of Science and Agriculture (1960).
 It added its first graduate programs in 1998.

 In 2011, the college dedicated a 398-acre Gemmill Campus in Jamison, Pennsylvania, after a gift from the Gemmill family of land and money in order to further the college's strategic plan.

 In December 2014, the college was granted university status.
 A few months later, its name changed to Delaware Valley University on April 8, 2015.